The Andean Corridor — Protecting a biological corridor down the spine of the Andes

 1.4 million acres of Chaco dry forest

 Southern Bolivia is home to a rich mix of ecosystems, from the lush, species-rich foothills of the Andes to the expansive plains of the Cháco dry forest.
 We’re working with the Guaraní indigenous people to establish Ñembu Guasu Reserve in the endangered Chaco dry forest. Ñembu Guasu is known for its incredible wildlife, such as armadillos, giant anteaters, jaguars, howler monkeys, peccaries, and tapirs.
 The reserve will protect cultural and biological diversity in an area rapidly losing its forest, including an uncontacted tribe related to the Guaraní people.
 It will also connect to two larger reserves in the area, creating a 13.5-million-acre conservation corridor.
+Conserve cultural and biodiversity in areas like the Chaco.

 The Chocó Manabí Corridor — The wettest forest on earth